-Be it for playing flash games online or watching your favorite’s gamer’s Twitch stream; you need to have the flash player on your chrome browser.
-If you are having difficulties playing or streaming video online, maybe you are facing a widespread issue: flash player not working in Chrome.
+Whether playing Flash games online or watching your favorite gamer’s Twitch stream, you must have the Flash player on your Chrome browser.
+If you have difficulties playing or streaming video online, you may face a widespread issue: flash player not working in Chrome.

 See also: What to Do If You Can’t Change Twitch Username